-False.
-It is regarded as financial investment

-b.
+Statement True False a.
+Buying shares in a company on a stock exchange market is regarded as real investment. b.
 If a farmer buys a tractor that is to be used for the production of grain it is regarded as part of real investment.

-True.
-It is part of spending on additions to the capital stock.

-c.
-Building a new factor is regarded as part of financial investment.
+C. Building a new factory is regarded as part of financial investment. d.
+Investment is important since it creates a demand for consumer goods and services.